fritzo/puddle/README.md

     $ git commit -m 'Add local npm link to puddle-corpus'

 ## Travis

-With current setup of submodules travis uses an ENV variable MODULES and it has to be defined before npm test
+Travis currently uses a test matrix to test each module individually.
+To test a single modules, set the environment variable `MODULE`, for example

-    MODULE='puddle-corpus' npm test // that means run npm test for './puddle-corpus' only
+    MODULE=puddle-corpus npm test  # run tests puddle-corpus only

-Make sure to declare env variables for each of sub modules within .travis.yml
+Make sure to declare environment variables for each of sub modules within `.travis.yml`.